Apache logging services logo

 How do I report bugs?

 First make sure it really is a bug and not a usage error.
-When in doubt, ask on the log4net-user mailing list first.
+When in doubt, open discussion first.

 If you have identified a bug, please report it via our Issue Tracker.
 You may want to check it hasn't been reported before by searching the existing issues.